keystonejs/prisma-day-2021-workshop/README.md

 ## About the latest branch: ![workflow](https://github.com/qfunq/prisma-day-2021-workshop/actions/workflows/latest.yml/badge.svg)

-This branch is dedicated to creating a solid foundation for a production build to extend keystone CMS from.
+This branch is dedicated to creating a solid foundation for a production build to extend Keystone 6 CMS from.

-`yarn commit "message"` fires of CI pipeline and only commits if unit tests passed.
+`yarn commit "message"` fires off the CI pipeline and only commits if unit tests are passed locally.
 Requires yarn dev running without the main next front end, since yarn site:build is the primary unit test.

 `yarn push` auto push to origin latest

-`yarn commit "message" && yarn push` is what lands up being used.
+`yarn commit "message" && yarn push` is what lands up being used most often.

 ## Production status report
-✅ CI: Github actions runner working in a test application.
+✅ CI: Github actions runner working in a test framework.
 Unseeded build cases handled (any bugs fixed!)
 ✅ Pre release: Testing

+Full k8s spec: WIP.

 ✅ More informative logging, suitable for deployment.
 `✅ Logging: Code coverage: complete`